 Nearest Town: Virginia Beach

-The Virginia Beach Boardwalk is a 3-mile long one-way path that runs astride the shoreline of vibrant Virginia Beach.
+The Virginia Beach Boardwalk is a three-mile-long, one-way path that runs astride the shoreline of vibrant Virginia Beach.
 The main path is 28 feet wide to accommodate crowds but the boardwalk has a separate parallel path for bicyclers.
 It’s fun to cruise the margin dividing sand and sea from the hotels, restaurants and action that is Virginia Beach.
 You’ve got to get your picture taken in front of the 24-foot high statue of Neptune.
 Check out the other nautical sculptures.
 Not only are bike rentals offered but you can actually join guided bike tour of the boardwalk and adjacent areas.

 Tobacco Heritage Trail

-Photo Credit: Kelly J. Mihalcoe
+Photo Credit: Kelly J. Mihalcoe LLC

 Nearest Town: La Crosse

 The Tobacco Heritage Trail is a converted rail trail stretching east-west through small towns, serene farms and rolling woods.
 Slated to stretch over 40 miles between Chase City and Lawrenceville, the ever-expanding path has some excellent completed segments for you to enjoy.
 Start your adventure at the large parking area in La Crosse, located just off I-85, then head east on the rail trail into woods and farms.
-Roll into Brodnax after 4 miles.
+Roll into Brodnax after four miles.
 From there you can backtrack or continue through the small town.
-Beyond Brodnax, the trail travels 8 miles through lush woods along Evans Creek to the hamlet of Charlie Hope.
+Beyond Brodnax, the trail travels eight miles through lush woods along Evans Creek to the hamlet of Charlie Hope.

 Nearest Town: Danville

-The paved Riverwalk Trail presents 9 miles of paved pathway on a trail network that continues to grow.
+The paved Riverwalk Trail presents nine miles of paved pathway on a trail network that continues to grow.
 Start out at relaxing Dan Daniel Park, then pick up the paved path running alongside the Dan River in the heart of Danville.
 You can travel in either direction.
 Heading northwest, upstream along the Dan, you will pass several bridges crossing the river to downtown.
 Reach an overlook near the Union Street Bridge after a couple of miles.
 The trail continues upriver and is being expanded.
 Leaving the Dan Daniel Park in the other direction, downriver, it is less than two miles to Anglers Park, where a paved track leaves the Dan River north through pleasant woods, intermingled with mountain bike trails.
 The main Riverwalk continues east beyond along the Dan River, reaching a turnaround.

-Photo Credit: Trevor Frost, @tbfrost
+Photo Credit: Trevor Frost @tbfrost

 Nearest Town: Chesapeake